QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 [Go back](../index.md#forms)

-This is most likely, the kind of field you will use the most as it can transformed according to the value inside type (checkbox, radio, ...).
+This is most likely the kind of field you will use the most, as it can be transformed according to the value inside "type" (checkbox, radio, ...).

 * **name**: it's the name that will be used server-side to get the value of a field.
-Don't add one if you don't want a field data to be submitted.
+Don't add one if you don't want the data of a field to be submitted.
 * **type**: that's the type of your field like
     * **text**
     * date